facelessuser/soupsieve/docs/src/markdown/api.md

 # API

+Soup Sieve uses a subset of the CSS4 selector specification to detect and filter elements.
+To learn more about which specific selectors are implemented, see [CSS Selectors](./selectors.md).

-Soup Sieve will detect the document type being used from the Beautiful Soup object that is given to it.
-For all HTML document types, it will treat tag names and attribute names without case sensitivity like most browsers do (even with XHTML).
-For HTML5, XHTML and XML, it will consider namespaces per the document's support (provided by the parser).
-To get namespaces support in HTML5, it is recommended to use `html5lib` as the parser.
+Soup Sieve will detect the document type being used from the Beautiful Soup object that is given to it, and depending on the document type, its behavior may be slightly different:

+- All HTML document types (HTML, HTML5, and XHTML) will have their tag names and attribute names treated without case sensitivity, like most browsers do.
+Though XHTML is XML, which traditionally is case sensitive, it will still be treated like HTML in this respect.

+- XML document types will have their tag names and attribute names treated with case sensitivity.

+- HTML5, XHTML and XML document types will have namespaces evaluated per the document's support (provided via the parser).

+    `html5lib` provides proper namespaces for HTML5, but `lxml` will not.
+If you need namespace support for HTML5, consider using `html5lib`.

+    For XML, `lxml` will provide proper namespaces.
+It is generally suggested that `lxml` is used to parse XHTML documents.
 Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more information.

-While attribute values are always generally treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special.
+- While attribute values are generally treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.
 If you need `type` to be sensitive, you can use the `s` flag: `#!css [type="submit" s]`.

 ## Flags

-There are no flags at this time, but the parameter is provided for potential future use.
+Early in development, flags were used to specify document type, but as of 1.0.0, there are no flags used at this time, but the parameter is provided for potential future use.

 ## `soupsieve.select()`